First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 So Gloria Borger says that Obama should never have believed the Republicans would roll over, or he should never have believed that he had the messianic power to make them roll over and go away.

-But of course, they have in many ways rolled over and gone away.
+But of course, they have, in many ways, rolled over and gone away.

-That's what's I mean, the Republicans are leading the charge for amnesty now.
+That's what's, I mean, the Republicans are leading the charge for amnesty now.

-The drive-bys and everybody talking about how amnesty is dead for 2014, not if the Republicans have anything to say about it.
+The drive-bys and everybody talk about how amnesty is dead for 2014.

 He should have dealt with the Republicans in a different way.